Tips and advice on garden care in September

 Before the warm days are gone for another year, get outside and make the most of all the good work you’ve done in your garden over the last few months.

-We also recommend giving your garden a tidy at this time of year, our guide will give you some tips.
+We also recommend giving your garden a tidy at this time of year.

 September garden jobs checklist